 According to data, there are about 300,000 domestic workers employed in Hong Kong, a significant number relative to the city’s entire population.
-Most of them come from the Philippines and Indonesia, the rest of the domestic worker population come from Thailand, India and few other countries.
+Most of them come from the Philippines and Indonesia; the rest of the domestic worker population comes from Thailand, India, and a few other countries.

 Before departing to Hong Kong

 Just like any other worker crossing borders to seek employment, domestic workers must comply with labor laws and fulfill all documentary and health requirements.